 Doctors usually recommend an OTC or prescription topical medicine for people with mild signs of acne.
 Topical medicine is applied directly to the acne lesions or to the entire area of affected skin.

 There are several OTC topical medicines used for mild acne.
 Each works a little differently.
 Following are the most common ones:

 - Benzoyl peroxide.
-Destroys P. acnes and may also reduce oil production.
+Kills P. acnes, and may also reduce oil production

 - Sulfur.
 Helps break down blackheads and whiteheads.